-- Ingress Port The ingress port of the ACE: - All The ACE will match all ingress ports. - Port The ACE will match a specific ingress port. - Policy / Bitmask The policy number and bitmask of the ACE. - Frame Type The type of frame to match. - Action Shows whether a frame is permitted or denied when it matches an ACL rule. - Rate Limiter Shows if rate limiting will be enabled or disabled when matching frames are found. - Port Redirect Port to which frames matching the ACE are redirected. - Mirror Mirrors matching frames from this port.
-(Default: Disabled) See "Configuring Local Port Mirroring" on page 207. - Counter Shows he number of frames which have matched any of the rules defined for this ACL.
+- Ingress Port The ingress port of the ACE: - All The ACE will match all ingress ports. - Port The ACE will match a specific ingress port. - Policy / Bitmask The policy number and bitmask of the ACE. - Frame Type The type of frame to match. - Action Shows whether a frame is permitted or denied when it matches an ACL rule. - Rate Limiter Shows if rate limiting will be enabled or disabled when matching frames are found. - Port Redirect Port to which frames matching the ACE are redirected. - Counter Shows he number of frames which have matched any of the rules defined for this ACL.